Custom Guitar Pickups

 Not satisfied with the pickup that came in your guitar?
 Looking for something different?

 We know the drill: Go to Guitar Center.
 Look at the pickups.
 Ask the dude behind the counter.
 Get confused.
+Go ask the Repair Guy.
+Get even more confused.
 Go home and look through the websites of the big manufacturers.

 You scour the Les Paul Forum for the "Best replacement pickup" You sign-up for Harmony Central to get the lowdown from somebody you've never met or even talked to.
 You see the post -- "I'm looking for a tone like Slash with some Eric Johnson thrown in with more sparkle and fewer lows".
 The more you look the more frustrated you become.
 The trolls are ready to pounce when you ask a question.
 You thumb through Vintage Guitar magazine and you try to figure out why somebody needs another "really authentic" PAF clone.

 You see the guys you follow on Facebook talking about the true PAF tone.
-They post a video selfie tauting their authentic tone.
+They post photos of their new R9 and claim there is nothing better.
+They post a video selfie tauting their authentic tone...too bad they can't play.
 You don't know if its good or bad, but if they paid $500 for a pair of PAF clones, they must be good.
 You are not sure where to turn.

-It was into this environment the first Williams Pickups pickups were born.
+It was into this environment our first pickups were born.
 The process is actually documented on this site, GuitarAttack.com.
 Through our site we got into the pickup building business kind of by accident.
 It has turned out to be very interesting and we've gotten a lot of tone satisfaction from the process -- plus a lot of one-off pickups for our own guitars.

 make a lot of pickups, but our number one pickup is the AttackBucker.